GSA/fpki-guides/_announcements/01_apple_common_removal.md

 ## What Should I Do?

-The following procedures are intended for system administrators and/or network engineers.
+The following procedures are intended for enterprise administrators and/or network engineers.

 You will need to download the COMMON root CA certificate and install it on government-furnished Apple devices.